coder/docs/about.md

 ---

-Coder is a self-hosted platform that allows organizations to securely provision developer workspaces (featuring remote IDEs and all related resources) for DevOps, platform, and software engineering teams.
+Coder is a self-hosted platform that allows organizations to securely provision developer workspaces for DevOps, infrastructure, and software engineering teams.

 Coder's pre-configured workspaces allow project organization members to define what language version and tooling are required to provide consistency across the